-29. Why was my application not successful?
+7.4.6 Why was my application unsuccessful?

 There are around 3,000 applications submitted each year.
-Many worthwhile applications are submitted.
-However, funding is limited and not all applications are successful.
+Many worthwhile applications are submitted; however, funding is limited and not all applications are successful.

 Due to the high volume of applications, the CBP team is unable to provide individual feedback on each unsuccessful application.